Canada: Thousands evacuated amid torrential rain, mudslides | DW | 16.11.2021

 Torrential downpours triggered flooding and mudslides in Canada's westernmost province of British Columbia on Monday, trapping motorists on a highway overnight and forcing the evacuation of thousands of people from a town.

 Canadian officials said up to 250 millimeters (almost 10 inches) of rain were expected by the end of the day in and around Vancouver.
-That is the amount of precipitation the region normally gets in a month.
+That is the amount of precipitation the region normally receives in an entire month.

 Nearly 300 people were rescued by helicopter from Highway 7 near the town of Agassiz after 80 to 100 cars were trapped between two mudslides.
 Some 70 children were among those affected, according to a joint statement by the City of Vancouver and Canada Task Force 1.
 Many of the motorists were without food or water, authorities said.